 Jhonas Enroth has been unfortunate in his career to be Ryan Miller’s barely-used back-up in Buffalo to still not getting many opportunities through the very rough times after Miller’s move to Vancouver.
 Despite what the stats lines say, Enroth is actually a decent goaltender, one who gives his all in every contest.

-The 5’10’’, 175 lbs netminder weighs in as a bit undersized for his butterfly style, but his very quick feet, power sliding and reactions make him a great shot stopper.
+The 5’10’’, 175 lbs netminder is a bit undersized for his butterfly style, but his very quick feet, power sliding, and reactions make him a great shot stopper.
 In Buffalo’s hard times, he garnered somewhat of a cult following for his eccentric saves and never say die play, despite the Sabres being underdogs in nearly every game.

 What do the Toronto Maple Leafs get?

-The Maple Leafs got as much as they possibly could for Enroth, who was their AHL goalie, but see their stake in the 2018 NHL Entry Draft rise to ten picks.
-Toronto have one first round pick, two second rounders – one from the San Jose Sharks for loaning them Roman Polak and Nick Spaling last season, taking the reckless Raffi Torres as part of the deal.
+The Maple Leafs got as much as they possibly could for Enroth, who was their AHL goalie but see their stake in the 2018 NHL Entry Draft rise to ten picks.
+Toronto has one first round pick, two-second rounders – one from the San Jose Sharks for loaning them Roman Polak and Nick Spaling last season, taking the reckless Raffi Torres as part of the deal.

-What do you think to this latest NHL trade?
+What do you think of this latest NHL trade?
 Let us know in the comments section below.